 Step 1: Consultation with a dentist

-The first step in repairing a chipped tooth with a dental crown is to schedule a consultation with a dentist.
-During this appointment, the dentist will examine the damaged tooth and take X-rays to determine the extent of the damage.
-They will also discuss the different options available for repairing the chipped tooth, including the pros and cons of each option.
+The first step in repairing chipped teeth with a dental crown is to schedule a consultation with a dentist.
+During this appointment, the dentist will examine the chipped teeth and take X-rays to determine the extent of the chipped teeth.
+They will also discuss the different options available for repairing chipped teeth, including the pros and cons of each option.

 Step 2: Preparing the tooth

 Once it is decided that a dental crown is the best option for repairing chipped teeth, the dentist will prepare the tooth for the crown.
 Your dental crown procedure may involve removing some of the tooth structure to make room for the crown and shaping the tooth to fit the crown properly.
 The dentist may also take an impression of the tooth to create a custom-made crown.

 The dentist will cover the prepared tooth with a temporary crown while the permanent one is being created and place the permanent crown over the prepared tooth.
 They will then adjust and polish the crown to ensure that it fits properly and looks natural.

 When the permanent crown is ready for placement, the dentist will carefully remove the temporary crown and place the permanent crown over the prepared tooth.
 They will then adjust and polish the crown to ensure that it fits properly and looks natural.